Levon Biss. Orchid cuckoo bee. Image courtesy of Levon Biss

 British photographer Levon Biss' macrophotography turns 10mm insects into massive 10' prints in new exhibition, Microsculpture, opening later this month at the Oxford University Museum of Natural History.
 The photos in the show feature specimens, 25 in total, from the museum's collection, magnified so that their microscopic bodies are able to be viewed in incredible detail.

 The photos, which range in size, are shown next to the much smaller insect specimens themselves.
-They were chosen from the collection for their interesting colors and shapes, the 'microsculptures' of the title referring to the contours and sculptural qualities of the insects' forms.
+They were chosen from the collection for their interesting colours and shapes, the 'microsculptures' of the title referring to the contours and sculptural qualities of the insects' forms.

 Biss, who began photographing insects this way using specimens from his back yard, uses a 36 megapixel camera with a microscope lens ("10x microscope objective attached to it via a 200mm prime lens," he says) to shoot the insects, lighting each section of the insect separately and tailoring the lighting to suit the specific segment.